tsheiner/teaching/modelbuilding/drawing_skills/drawing_skills.md

 **Pens**
 You need pens with three different line weights.
 Black ink eliminates the distraction of color, and guarantees high contrast drawings which are easy to read and photocopy.
 I use rolling balltype pens for my ﬁner lines and felttipped or markers for thicker marks.
 I don't use Sharpies for drawings because the ink becomes greenish over time, and leaves a yellow phantom on the facing page of your book.

 I use pencil only rarely for making plans, and then I go over it with ink as soon as I like what I have drawn.
-Pencils smudge, are hard to read, and don\'t photocopy well.
-Some people sketch with a photo blue pencil ﬁrst because these lines don\'t photo copy at all.
-I don\'t do this because I like to see my construction lines.
+Pencils smudge, are hard to read, and don't photocopy well.
+Some people sketch with a photo blue pencil ﬁrst because these lines don't photo copy at all.
+I don't do this because I like to see my construction lines.

 **Measuring**
 I keep a tape measure and a calipers nearby when I am sketching plansbecause I often need to get an idea of how large (or small) the thing I am designing will be.